-I ended up going with Lutece Langue because it had great reviews, is close to my apartment and is at a good price point.
+I ended up going with Lutece Langue because it had great reviews, was close to my apartment (the school has since moved to the Saint Germain area) and is at a good price point.
 I’m very glad I did.
-My classes were never more that 4 or 5 people, my teacher Christine wass excellent, patient and fun, and at least half the class was spent practicing conversation.
+My classes were never more that 4 or 5 people, my teacher Christine was excellent, patient and fun, and at least half the class was spent practicing conversation.
 Every day felt like a safe, welcoming place to make mistakes and improve my French speaking, which is exactly what I needed.

-Located near the Pompidou Museum, classes are capped at two to seven people.
+Classes are capped at two to seven people.
 I took the intensive 15 hour a week program in the morning, which cost 246.50€ a week (a little less if you sign up for four or more weeks).
-They offer additional ways to improve with workshops and free participation in Parler Parlor conversation groups (more about that below under “If you want to talk a lot”).
+They offer also ofter specialized workshops.
 I liked that the age range of students in my class was from 24-55 years old, and wasn’t all college students.
 They also have a teacher who speaks Japanese if interesting for you as a student from Japan.
 Check out the website for all the class options.

 French As You Like It (www.frenchasyoulikeit.com)